 - Products in wholesale are more limited, while in retail, the number of products to work with is larger.

 - Profit margin and markup is higher in retail than in wholesale.

-- You can reach a broader range of customers on through wholesale selling your items in different stores.
+- You can reach a broader range of customers through wholesale selling your items in different stores.
 In retail, you usually trade in just one particular store.

 - Retail business is more competitive than wholesale.

 No matter what type of business you choose – retail or wholesale, in the supply chain process, there is one crucial step – inventory management.
 Both retail and wholesale should have specific approaches to management.
 It is suitable for any business holder to think about the budget supposed to spend on inventory management when setting prices (both wholesale price and retail price).
 When considering and planning your costs as a retailer or wholesaler, you can use accounting software and calculators. eSwap tools can be of great importance for both.
-We have integrations with the two of the leading and best accounting platforms (Xero and Quickbooks).
+We have integrations with two of the leading and best accounting platforms (Xero and Quickbooks).
 As for the calculators, various free calculators (for example, eBay final value fee calculator or Amazon fee and profit calculator) are available.
 You can plan your business better and more effectively with the help of eSwap.